Kevin MacDonald (ice hockey)

 Kevin Scott MacDonald (born February 24, 1966) is a Canadian ice hockey coach and former professional ice hockey player.

-With the exception of playing one game in the National Hockey League (NHL) with the Ottawa Senators during the 1993–94 NHL season, MacDonald played his entire career in the minor leagues.
+Except for playing one game in the National Hockey League (NHL) with the Ottawa Senators during the 1993–94 NHL season, MacDonald played his entire career in the minor leagues.
 He played in the International Hockey League (IHL), American Hockey League (AHL), and East Coast Hockey League (ECHL).

 Roller hockey

 MacDonald played one game of professional roller hockey when he suited up for the Ottawa Loggers (RHI) in 1996.

 Coaching

 Following his playing career, MacDonald spent three seasons (1998–2001) as the head coach of the Bakersfield Condors in the WCHL.